The Most ‘Dangerous’ Man in the House.

 In an age of spin, he was like Mrs. Thatcher: solid, a signpost and not a weather-vane.
 But pointing in a totally different direction.
 While she led straight ahead from the front, he guided, carried, and shepherded.

 Having won 16 of 17 elections fought, Labour’s longest-serving MP would retire from the House of Commons in 2001, to “devote more time to politics.”
-While he never became made it to No. 10,
+He would never make it to No. 10.

-Tony Blair’s ‘New Labour’, a complete repudiation of Tony’s ideas despatching Clause Four down the memory hole, led him out of Parliament and on to the streets to campaign for socialism.
+Tony Blair’s ‘New Labour’, a complete repudiation of Tony’s ideas despatching Clause Four down the memory hole, would leadl him out of Parliament and on to the streets to campaign for socialism.
 Eloquent as ever through pipe, megaphone or microphone .

 He understood there’s never a final victory for democracy.
 It’s always a struggle in every generation and people have to take up the cause time and time and time again.
 It’s easy for socialists to propose.
 Another thing for them to dispose.
 As Tony was seen less on the nation’s TV screens he was seen more at protests, rallies and campaign meetings.